AnupPandey04/WanderWise-AI---chatbot/README.md

 1. The user enters a travel-related query (e.g., “Plan a 3-day trek in Manali”).
 2. The request is sent to the backend via **Express.js**.
-3. The backend communicates with **Gemini 2.0 Flash API** to generate contextual replies.
+3. The backend communicates with **Gemini 2.5 Flash-Lite API** to generate contextual replies.
 4. The chatbot dynamically displays the AI-generated response on the screen.

 ---